Viglino/ol-ext-angular/README.md

     private mapidService: MapidService
   ) { }
 ````
-Then in ngOnInit, get the current maplike this:
+Then in ngOnInit, get the current map like this:
 ````javascript
   ngOnInit() {
     // Get the current map